Jonathan M. Apgar, DWI Attorney

 There are many ways an experienced criminal defense attorney can win your Texas DWI case and keep a conviction off your criminal record.
 We've got you covered, and will be by your side the entire way.

 First, if our review of the evidence shows that the police officer had no legal reason to pull your vehicle over, then all the evidence in your case might be thrown out of Court, and the DWI case would be dismissed.

 Second, if the evidence is weak, then we will aggressively push for a dismissal or reduction of the charge to keep the DWI off your record.

 Third, we can seek a resolution of your DWI charge that does not result in a conviction, which may allow you to seal the arrest and court records from the public and from employment background checks.

-Finally, if no acceptable resolution can be reached, we will take your case to trial and we will go to war.
+Finally, if no acceptable resolution can be reached, we can take your case to trial.
 The State must prove your guilt beyond a reasonable doubt, which is the highest burden of proof under the law.

 Under Texas law, a person commits a DWI offense if "the person is intoxicated while operating a motor vehicle in a public place.”